Rheotab/awesome-bitcoin-mining/README.md

   Balance dataset with under/over-sampled class (minorities for example).

 ##### Graph Embedding
-[Deep Feature Learning for Graphs](https://arxiv.org/abs/1704.08829) Representationnal Learning.
+- [Deep Feature Learning for Graphs](https://arxiv.org/abs/1704.08829) Representationnal Learning.
 Can be used to find feature in graph/ subgraph.
+- [PYTORCH-BIGGRAPH: A LARGE-SCALE GRAPH EMBEDDING SYSTEM](https://arxiv.org/pdf/1903.12287.pdf) Embedding with good performances, on big multi-graph, distributed, ...
+April 2019

 ---
 ### Miscellaneous